Deduplicating Training Data Mitigates Privacy Risks in Language Models: Background and Experimental Setup

 When studying generation-based memorization in LMs, we compare models' generation behavior with the expected behavior of a model that has perfectly fit the training data through memorization.
 This \textit{perfect memorization} model only assigns non-zero probability to samples seen during training and sampling from the model is identical to uniformly sampling from the training data.
 The perfect memorization model serves as a positive control showing how far LMs are from fully memorizing their training data.

 \paragraph{Privacy Attacks} The fact that state-of-the-art LMs memorize and regenerate sequences seen during training enables attacks that compromise the privacy of their training data~\cite{carlini2019secret,inan2021training,carlini2021extracting}.
 In this work, we focus specifically on the \citet{carlini2021extracting} attack, which is currently the strongest and most accessible model inversion attack on LMs.
-While we focus on this particular attack, the implications of our analysis also hold for other attacks that leverage generation-based memorization.
+While we focus on this particular attack, our analysis also applies to other attacks that leverage generation-based memorization.

 The \citet{carlini2021extracting} attack works in two stages: \begin{enumerate}[leftmargin=15pt,itemsep=0mm] \itemsep3pt \item Generate a large amount of text from a language model. \item Score the generated sequences using a membership inference scoring method. \end{enumerate}